 — Chance The Rapper (@chancetherapper) March 11, 2014

 Um, what?
 A remix of one of the biggest surprise blog hits of 2013 (“Don’t Wait”) by everyone’s favorite newcomer (Chano)?
 Yes, please.
-Over Magnus Lidehall’s excellent production, Chance drops a deceptively complex verse based on a strained long-distance relationship that takes detours to sprinkle in biblical metaphors and a Chicago violence reference — mixing melody and rhyme as well as he ever did on Acid Rap.
-My anticipation for his next project is reaching unhealthy levels.
+Over Magnus Lidehall’s excellent production, Chance drops a deceptively complex verse based on a strained long-distance relationship that takes detours to sprinkle in biblical metaphors and a Chicago violence reference — all while mixing melody and rhyme as well as he ever did on Acid Rap.
+Basically, my anticipation for his next solo project is reaching unhealthy levels.
 I even caught myself humming the Bieber part of “Confident” the other day.
-It’s bad.
-Anyway, check out his remix of “Don’t Wait” below.
+It’s getting bad, you guys.
+Anyway, follow my lead and replay this short remix over and over while you wait.

 Okay so like is this hat attached to Pharrell’s head or something?
 The video for Future‘s latest single “Move That Dope” is kinda weird, I’m just being honest.
 We have Pharrell’s weird hat, Casino’s verse got cut out (which I’m not totally complaining about), and Wiz Khalifa and Schoolboy Q are just kinda hanging around.
 Whatever, this song bangs.
 Check out the tracklist for Future Hendrix’s upcoming Honest LP, too, courtesy of 2DopeBoyz.